Message sent! We will contact you soon.

 Keith, Steph, and Stephen all commented that the bitesize simulations allowed staff to approach their training in a much more manageable way.

-The ‘Marugame mastery’ journey designed by both Marugame and Attensi meant that all players had to have mastered a certain skill before they could move on to the next level.
+The ‘Marugame Mastery’ journey designed by both Marugame and Attensi meant that all players had to have mastered a certain skill before they could move on to the next level.
 By the time they step into the kitchen, they have the knowledge and confidence to handle the heat.

-Training programme
+Training program

 that is easily replicated and adaptable across future franchises.